 “Doo Doo Doo Doo Doo (Heartbreaker)” tells a tragic tandem tale of ten-year-olds: one boy shot through the heart by police “in a case of mistaken identity” and one girl who died of an overdose in an alleyway.
 The raw power of Billy Preston’s clavinet intro brilliantly played though a wah-wah pedal, Mick Taylor’s phrasing and effects, and Bobby Keys’ sweeping sax mirror the fury and heartbreak of the inner city.
 What makes this rock and roller stand out, anomalously, is the simultaneous muscle and light, nimble touch of the man behind the Gretsch kit.

 From Mick Jagger’s back-of-the-cab vantage point, “Shattered” is another indictment of ‘70s NYC street life.
 Jagger uses the Yiddish word for rags, schmatta, also a byword for the golden age of the Garment District of which Jewish immigrants were the fabric.
-Peppered throughout the song are handclaps, snare rolls, tom fills, and other signature moves making for one of those total package Rolling Stones songs.
+Peppered throughout the song are handclaps, a decisive snare roll, tom fills, and other signature Charlie moves making for one of those total package Rolling Stones songs.

 One year ago today we lost Charlie Watts.
 In the words of Mick: